fabiomolinar/powerlink-rs/README.md

     - Test NMT command handling (e.g., `StopNode`, `ResetNode`).
     - Test DLL error handling scenarios (e.g., PRes timeouts).
   - Success Metric: All integration tests pass, demonstrating a stable and conformant basic network operation.
   - Status: **In development**.
-With Phase 6 complete, the immediate focus is on expanding the Docker-based integration tests to validate the full boot-up sequence, PDO exchange, and error handling.
+The immediate focus is on expanding the Docker-based integration tests to validate the full boot-up sequence, PDO exchange, and error handling.
 - Future (post DS-301):
   - Microcontroller Support: Implement a `no_std` I/O module targeting a specific embedded MAC/PHY driver using the traits defined in Phase 4.
   - Configuration Files: Implement parsers for the `XML` Device Description (`XDD`) and `XML` Device Configuration (`XDC`) files (defined by EPSG DS-311).